PVahr/effective-cv-in-latex/README.md

 1. Download everything
 2. Change the content to your taste
 3. Complie under LuaLaTeX or XeLaTeX (the latter one hasn't been tested.
 Will it work?).
-It will not compile in Latex because of the 'fontspec' package
+It will not compile in pdfLatex because of the 'fontspec' package

 ## Code design
 The pdf is built out of 'minipage' environments.